CARRY ON TRAIL RUNNING

 9 – Join Strava or equivalent.
 Strava can be a great motivator.
 If you are finding solo running doesn’t inspire you, or doesn’t challenge you, take a look at what segments are on your route, and see if you can run those bits as fast as you can.
 It’s a great way to push yourself.
 Also, its very useful to be able to take inspiration for routes from other local runners as you can download a GPX file of their route.

 10 – Respect the countryside code!
 Its Spring Time, which is a fantastic time to be out running.
 It also means there are lots of new born lambs around, and ground nesting birds, such as sky larks, are starting to lay eggs.
 If you run with your dog, fab, but keep your dog on a lead at all times when there may be sheep.
 Shut all gates even if this is done by some contortionist method using your feet.
 Do not run across open areas of grassland where birds may be nesting.
 You can usually see and hear skylarks, so avoid these areas.
 Do not litter, that’s an obvious one surely, but this includes those people who answer the call of nature, and leave a nasty surprise just off the trail.
-If you need to go, dig a hole, which you cover back over, and don’t leave toilet paper fluttering in the breeze, pack it out with you.
+If you need to go, dig a hole, which you cover back over, and don’t leave toilet paper fluttering in the breeze.
 Dogs have an uncanny taste for human waste!
-You may come across requests from landowners to avoid certain public rights of way and although under the law they are not enforceable (not in England currently although there are special emergency laws in Wales which means they can be), it's best to respect them where possible.
-At the end of the day, the countryside code is all about looking after and respecting the land, wildlife, landowners and other users.

 11 – Wear the right equipment.
 We are very fortunate that many online shops remain open, and even local shops are now offering delivery on some items.
 Get proper, well fitting shoes, sweat wicking layers, and wear enough to ensure you are comfortable while running.